City Centre North (Liverpool ward)

 City Centre North ward is an electoral district of Liverpool City Council within the Liverpool Riverside Parliamentary constituency.

 The ward was created for the elections held on 4 May 2023 following a 2022 review by the Local Government Boundary Commission for England, which created the ward to be represented by two councillors.
 The ward covers most of the western half of the former Central ward with small sections of the former Everton and Riverside wards.

-The ward includes Liverpool city centre, including St George's Hall and Liverpool Town Hall.
+The ward includes part of the Vauxhall area, and part of Liverpool city centre, including St George's Hall and Liverpool Town Hall.
 The ward boundaries follow Leeds Street, Bath Street, the Strand, Liver Street, Hanover Street, Lime Street and Byrom Way.